aafkassey/FinalProject/README.md

 **Link to the code base -> https://github.com/aafkassey/FinalProject**

 ### Uses
-1. The user can create a new Game
+1. The user can create a new game
-2. User can look a list of Games already in the database
+2. User can look a list of games already in the database
-3. User can choose from a list of Games and view the specific details
+3. User can choose from a list of games and view the specific details
   1. Details include the Games Title, Theme, Rules and Topics
-4. Users can also wish to delete a Game
+4. Users can also wish to delete a game
-5. The home page gives the User all the instructions on how to navigate through the site
+5. The home page has all the instructions on how to navigate through the site

 # Setup

 ### Technologies used
 * Java, Spring Boot - Backend server code, uses embedded Tomcat
-* MongoDB - to store, retrieve and delete data from database
+* MongoDB - To store, retrieve and delete data from database
-* HTML, CSS, Thymeleaf, bootstrap - Front-end development code
+* HTML, CSS, Thymeleaf, Bootstrap - Front-end development code
 * Tiny bit of JQuery

 #### CSS Styles